 Q: What do you do when a class activity doesn’t go as planned?

-Tara McAuliffe, Assistant 3’s Teacher, joins us this year.
-After graduating from St John’s University, Tara was the Assistant Teacher in the Young 4’s classroom at a private school in Manhattan for nine years.
+Tara McAuliffe, Assistant 2’s Teacher, is a graduate of St John’s University, Tara was the Assistant Teacher in the Young 4’s classroom at a private school in Manhattan for nine years.
 After that she transitioned to Head Start as the 3’s Group Group Teacher.
 Tara enjoys the love and laughter of working with children.
 She is CPR/AED/First-Aid certified, including Epinephrine Auto-Injector Training and Tara’s favorite children’s book is The Snowy Day by Ezra Jack Keats.

 Suzanne Hayes, Administrative Assistant, just returned back to the city from a year abroad where she obtained her Master of Arts degree in Script writing from Goldsmiths, University of London.
 Prior to this, Suzanne worked for seven years as a nanny.
 She is excited to be part of our BCPS community where she can combine her love of children with her strong administrative sensibilities.
 Suzanne’s passion lies in creating children’s films and television projects that develop their young hearts and minds; and in fact, her final film dissertation was centered on her favorite children’s book, Amelia Bedelia.

-Mia DeJesus, Anais Kim, & Joy McKay, Chess at Three Specialty Teachers.
+Mia DeJesus, Monica Hine, Esther Forrester & Chess at Three Specialty Teachers.
 In addition to our regular staff, four specialty teachers join us each week.

 Mia designs her music classes to engage children through rhythmic exercises, instrument exploration and sing-a-longs.
 She uses original kids’ music, nursery rhymes with different rhythmic components and popular music from around the world to instill a love of “all things” musical in our children.
 Mia graduated from Berklee College of Music with a degree in Professional Music.